When your work-life looks bleak, try these techniques to see the bright side

 So, how can you manage your emotions whether you're in or out of work?
 One solution may be to practise something called self-regulation.
 In this short and sweet guide, we'll take a look at what that is and how you can use it within your working life.
 Learning some essential self-regulation skills could help you to succeed.

 What is self-regulation?

 First things first, what is self-regulation?
-The simplest way to define this practice is the effort to control your emotions and behaviours so you can reach long-term goals.
+The simplest way to define this practice is the effort to control your emotions and behaviours so that you can reach long-term goals.

 For example, if you're dealing with work-related stress and finding it hard to get a certain project done, you may use self-regulation skills to overcome the issue.
 Regulating your emotions will enable you to lower your stress and continue with the project easily.

 However, self-regulation does not mean ignoring your feelings.
 Instead, it means accepting your emotions but not allowing them to control you.

 We've all made rash decisions when we're tired, hungry, or angry.
 Those moves don't always best reflect our inner values or long-term plans.
 Rather than allowing our feelings to dictate how we behave, we can use self-regulation skills to keep in mind the bigger picture.
 It's all about being more mindful of how our behaviours may impact our future and applying a more thoughtful approach to our everyday actions.

 When you're looking for a new job, you need some resilience to get you through.
 Sending countless applications and attending interviews is a tough gig.